Dyalog/aplx/Differences.md

 * ⎕SQL must be replaced by calls to the functions in distributed workspace SQAPL
 * ⎕SV* Shared variables exist but are considered obsolete in Dyalog APL, and are not used for APs (which are also considered obsolete).
 * ⎕OV: Some emulation is provided through ∆OV, but Dyalog namespaces are significantly more powerful.
-* ⎕STOP & ⎕TRACE with a left argument of zero clear all stops in APLX, but set a stop/trace on line [0] in Dyalog APL (emulation would be possible).
+* ⎕STOP & ⎕TRACE with a left argument of zero clear all stop/trace bits in APLX, but set a stop/trace on line [0] in Dyalog APL.
+Use ⍬ as a left argument in Dyalog APL.
 * ⎕SYMB Dyalog APL has no symbol table limitations so this function is unnecessary
 * ⎕TC* (BEL, BS, DEL, ESC, ...) are not provided (would be easy to emulate).
 The effect of displaying control characters in the session may differ.
 For example, ⎕TCBEL will produce a audible sound in APLX but not in Dyalog APL (but there are other ways to produce sound).
 * ⎕TF	produces a simple string of the representation of a function or variable in APLX; user commands can be used for this in Dyalog APL.